tobinquadros/ubuntu-base/README.md

 After a build, you will have two build artifacts:

 - Local vagrant box at `./vagrant-boxes/ubuntu-base-virtualbox.box` (.gitignored)
-- Remote vagrant box at atlas.hashicorp.com/username/ubuntu-base with new version
+- Remote vagrant box at https://app.vagrantup.com/tobinquadros/boxes/ubuntu-base with new version

 The default user will be username=`vagrant`, password=`vagrant`.

 ### To Use The Local Vagrant Box

-This is useful for testing a build artifact through the [Vagrantfile](Vagrantfile) without having to wait for download from Atlas.
+This is useful for testing a build artifact through the [Vagrantfile](Vagrantfile) without having to wait for download from Vagrant Cloud.

 ```sh
 make pull-local
 ```

-### To Use The Atlas (remote) Vagrant Box
+### To Use The Vagrant Cloud (remote) Vagrant Box

-Get the latest version of the official vagrant box stored on Atlas
+Get the latest version of the official vagrant box stored on Vagrant Cloud

 ```sh
 make pull-remote